ga-wdi-boston/wdi_2_ruby_lab_rspec_battle/notes.md

 * Wizards cast spells.
 * Wizards take damage.
 * Wizards die when they run out of health.
+* Wizards do NOT die when their health is > 0.
 * Wizards have a status.

 * Additional stuff: